What are your hours?

 Can I attend activities, programs and events?
 Yes, anyone can attend our programs and events.
 Some youth programs are for specific age groups.

 Who makes up the library district?
-We have 9,405 residents in our district, including residents in: the City of Charlevoix, the complete townships of Charlevoix, Hayes, Marion, Norwood and portions of Eveline and Banks Townships.
+We have 9,405 residents in our district, including residents in: the City of Charlevoix, the complete townships of Charlevoix, Hayes, Marion, Norwood and portions of Eveline and all of Banks Townships.

 How is the library funded?
 The community pays for the operation of the library through taxes.
 There are two operating mills levied: .46 in perpetuity and .64 through 2024.
 There is an additional debt millage levied to pay for the debt on the construction of the building.